• Skip to primary navigation

 • You will need to use fresh lemons.
 Fresh lemon juice is best for this recipe do not use store bought one.

 • Microwaves vary in power so cooking time varies as well.
-I recommend cooking in 30 seconds intervals so there is very limited chance of overcooking the curd.
+I recommend cooking in 30 seconds intervals and not the usual 1-minute intervals so there is very limited chance of overcooking the curd.

 • I like straining the mixture anyways so I ensure creamy and lump free lemon curd.